France in the long nineteenth century: Second Empire (1852–1870)

 Public opinion was becoming a major force as people began to tire of oppressive authoritarianism in the 1860s.
-Napoleon III, who had expressed some rather woolly liberal ideas prior to his coronation, began to relax censorship, laws on public meetings, and the right to strike.
+Napoleon III, who had expressed some liberal ideas prior to his coronation, began to relax censorship, laws on public meetings, and the right to strike.
 As a result, radicalism grew among industrial workers.
 Discontent with the Second Empire spread rapidly, as the economy began to experience a downturn.
 The golden days of the 1850s were over.
 Napoleon's reckless foreign policy was inciting criticism.
 To placate the Liberals, in 1870 Napoleon proposed the establishment of a fully parliamentary legislative regime, which won massive support.
 The French emperor never had the chance to implement this, however - by the end of the year, the Second Empire had ignominiously collapsed.

 Napoleon's distraction with Mexico prevented him from intervening in the Second Schleswig War in 1864 and the Seven Weeks' War in 1866.
 Both of those conflicts saw Prussia establish itself as the dominant power in Germany.
 Afterwards, tensions between France and Prussia grew, especially in 1868 when the latter tried to place a Hohenzollern prince on the Spanish throne, which was left vacant by a revolution there.

 The Prussian chancellor Otto von Bismarck provoked Napoleon into declaring war on Prussia in July 1870.
 The French troops were swiftly defeated in the following weeks, and on September 1, the main army, which the emperor himself was with, was trapped at Sedan and forced to surrender.
 A republic was quickly proclaimed in Paris, but the war was far from over.
 As it was clear that Prussia would expect territorial concessions, the provisional government vowed to continue resistance.
 The Prussians laid siege to Paris, and new armies mustered by France failed to alter this situation.
 The French capital began experiencing severe food shortages, to the extent where even the animals in the zoo were eaten.
 As the city was being bombarded by Prussian siege guns in January 1871, King William of Prussia was proclaimed Emperor of Germany in the Hall of Mirrors at Versailles.
 Shortly afterwards, Paris surrendered.
 The subsequent peace treaty was harsh.
 France ceded Alsace and Lorraine to Germany and had to pay an indemnity of 5 billion francs.
 German troops were to remain in the country until it was paid off.
 Meanwhile, the fallen Napoleon III went into exile in England where he died in 1873.